 The core studies include courses on software engineering models and methods, requirements engineering, user experience design, project management, and research methods.The spesialisation studies are available in Software Engineering and Digital Transformation.
 Software Engineering includes studies on topics such as Software as a Service: architectures and engineering, data-intensive software systems, software maintenance, and quality assurance in software development.
 Digital Transformation includes studies on topics such as digital business process modelling, the impact and benefits of digitalisation, digital business platforms, and business intelligence.

-The course descriptions and description of the minors can be found in WebOodi in the section dedicated to Minors; the Entrepreneurship, Digitalization and Analytics and International Business and Management minors are recommended.
+The course descriptions and description of the minors can be found in the programme study guide in the section dedicated to minors; Industrial Engineering and Management, Embedded Systems and Communications and International Business and Management minors are recommended.

 Free elective studies